 I am a big fan of FindMyPast for genealogy research.
 For records that are on both FindMyPast and other sites, FindMyPast's indexes and transcriptions are (in my experience) much more accurate.
 This is particularly obvious with British censuses.

 FindMyPast has an especially good collection of Queensland records, and I have also been using their British census records and parish registers for many years.
-Recently I made exciting discoveries in passenger lists, Royal Household records, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
+Recently I made exciting discoveries in NSW will books 1800-1952 (which include information about many non-NSW people), passenger lists, Royal Household records, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
 For example, passenger lists showed that between one British census and the next, some of my families went to South Africa and Canada and then returned to England.

 Discounts offered by FindMyPast are often listed on the Discounts and Freebies page on my main Web site.

 - New record sets are now added every week, and announcements are made via email newsletters and FindMyPast's 'Record Sets' page.

 - The new SEARCH platform is getting better all the time.
 It is very powerful and flexible, and it allows you to search a single record set or search multiple categories.
 I strongly advise you to read 'How to search for your ancestors on Findmypast' (Oct 2014) and 'An introduction to FindMyPast's search tools' (Jul 2014).